cakephp/docs/en/core-libraries/helpers/form.rst

   rule you have in your models.
 In addition you can provide i18n messages for your forms.

-Customizing the templates FormHelper uses
+Customizing the Templates FormHelper Uses
 =========================================

 Like many helpers in CakePHP, FormHelper uses string templates to format the